flyteorg/flyte/rsts/concepts/flyte_console.rst

 ---------------

 Launch a task by clicking on the **Launch Task** button.
 Tasks are viewable after they are registered.
-The UI should be accessible at http://localhost:8000/console.
+The UI should be accessible at http://localhost:30081/console.

 |

 .. figure:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flyteconsole/launch_task_001.png
     :alt: "Launch Task" button

-    Launch a task using the "Launch Task" button.
+    Launch a task by clicking the "Launch Task" button.

 |

-After clicking on the **Launch Task** button, a pop-up window is displayed with input fields that the task requires and the role with which the task has to run.
+A pop-up window appears with input fields that the task requires and the role with which the task has to run on clicking the **Launch Task** button.

 |

 .. figure:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flyteconsole/launch_task_002.png
     :alt: Launch form

-    A pop-window is displayed after clicking on the "Launch Task" button.
+    A pop-up window appears on clicking the "Launch Task" button.

 |